timebertt/masters-thesis-controller-sharding/content/30-related-work.md

 # Related Work

-This chapter describes work related to scaling Kubernetes controllers horizontally.
+This chapter describes work related to sharding Kubernetes controllers and scaling them horizontally.
-It presents approaches in previous scientific work as well as sharding mechanisms implemented in open-source projects.
+It presents approaches in previous scientific work as well as mechanisms implemented in open-source projects.
 Advantages and drawbacks of the described mechanisms are analyzed.

 ## Configuration-Based Sharding

 Many projects allow limiting the controllers to a single or multiple namespaces instead of watching API resources in all namespaces.
-Examples for this are Flux [@fluxdocs], ExternalDNS [@externaldns], cert-manager [@certmanagerdocs], Ingress-Nginx [@ingressnginxdocs], and prometheus-operator [@prometheusoperatordocs].
+Examples for this are Flux [@flux], ExternalDNS [@externaldns], cert-manager [@certmanagerdocs], Ingress-Nginx [@ingressnginxdocs], and prometheus-operator [@prometheusoperatordocs].
 Based on these configuration options, sharding can be performed to scale controllers horizontally.
 For example, one controller can be deployed for every namespace where a single instance is only responsible for API objects in the corresponding namespace.
 This allows distributing work across multiple controller instances to increase the load capacity of the overall system.